collse/devo-relay/README.md

 The compose is ready to share ports from 12999 to 13030 to cover more than the required default ports

-The first time when your run the docker-based Relay, remember to active the Relay on your Devo Platform Website
+The first time when your run the docker-based Devo Relay, remember to activate the Devo Relay on your Devo Platform Website

 Clone or [download](https://github.com/DevoInc/devo-relay/archive/master.zip) the repository.